ssjdan27/ssjdan27/README.md

 - ⚡ Fun fact: I also have a strong love for powerlifting and bodybuilding 💪

 Current coursework includes:
-- Calculus 3 ♾️
-- Object Oriented Programming :dependabot:
+- Fundamentals of Project Management 📈
+- Discrete Math :atom:
+- Data Structures and Algorithms 🖱️
+- Special Topics in CS 💻
-- Intro to Web Dev :computer:
+- Intro to Complex Analysis 🧮
-- General Physics I :electron:
 <!--
 **ssjdan27/ssjdan27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.